 Nutter Butter Cookies are dipped in dark chocolate and added to a fluffy white chocolate body to make these cute Easter lambs.

-9 year old Aidyn created these toasty hearts served in a nice heart shaped bowl over sauce.
-It looks like a restaurant quality appetizer for Valentine's Day.
+9-year-old Aidyn created these toasty hearts served in a nice heart-shaped bowl over sauce.
+It looks like a restaurant-quality appetizer for Valentine's Day.
 I love her addition of parsley on the hearts.

-2 ingredients, Dulce de Leches and Milk Chocolate, blended together make the centers and stems of these pumpkins which are dipped in orange colored candy coating.
+2 ingredients, Dulce de Leches and Milk Chocolate blended together make the centers and stems of these pumpkins which are dipped in orange-colored candy coating.

 Jessica made these to share in goody bags for friends and family.
 She lives in Canada and couldn't find cans of Dulce de Leche, so she caramelized sweetened condensed milk instead.
-It worked wonderfully and everyone loved them.

 Nutella is sandwiched in between two pie crusts cut using a panda bear cutter.
 Simple and sweet.

-White candy coated cake ball brains filled with cherry blood have been one of my most popular Halloween recipes and are even in my top 10 most popular blog posts.
+White candy-coated cake ball brains filled with cherry blood have been one of my most popular Halloween recipes and are even in my top 10 most popular blog posts.

 I absolutely love that Carla added a candy knife and dripping cherry blood to her cake ball brains.
 They look totally creepy, as a bloody brain should for Halloween!

 Lupita created some of her cake balls with oozing raspberry blood and some without.
 To tell them apart, she made them different colors.
-They were such a hit at her boyfriend's sister's party that the party host was hording them in her bedroom because they were disappearing so quickly.
+They were such a hit at her boyfriend's sister's party that the party host was hiding them in her bedroom because they were disappearing so quickly.

 Trish made 105 cake ball brains for her husband's coworker, as well as her local fire station and police station.
 That's a lot of brains!

 Patricia used Wilton's Color Burst Candy Melts to make her cake ball brains.
 The colorful candy melts added a burst of blue and pink color to the brains.